 Born in Detroit in the late fifties, I lived on the Eastside.
 While growing up in the Motor City, I loved to play games that relied on my imagination.
 I really enjoyed pretending to be a cowboy when I was very young.
 Westerns were big in those days, and I watched a lot of the Lone Ranger, Cheyenne, and Zoro.
 As I got a little older, I developed a fascination with space that bordered on obsession.
 The space race with the old Soviet Union was in full swing.
 I spent a lot of time pretending to be an astronaut.
 I enjoyed watching TV shows such as Lost in Space, Thunderbirds and Star Trek.
 All these shows help to grow my creativity.
 Later, we migrated all the way over to the Westside where I spent my rebellious teenage years—it was a crazy and foggy time.

-In school, I found that I loved to write.
+In high school, I found that I loved to write.
 I kept a notebook where I would experiment with small stories, a kind of doodling with words.
 Writing was a way to free my imagination and let it run wild.
 I thought books were the greatest invention ever made, and I still do.
 The first book that really affected me deeply was Flowers for Algernon.
 Later, I read the Hobbit and the Lord of the Rings both of which started my love affair with the fantasy genre.